Praqma/staci/README.md

 - Start `docker`
 - Run `./staci.sh install` to install and start the stack

-You take down the stack by following these steps:
+## Commands

+- `./staci.sh install` : Create Docker host and images, and start Docker containers for the chosen Atlassian tools
-- Run `./staci.sh stop` to stop the `docker` containers.
+- `./staci.sh stop` : Stop the Docker containers
+- `./staci.sh start` : Start existing Docker containers
-- Run `./staci.sh delete` to delete the containers.
+- `./staci.sh delete` : Delete the containers

+There are currently no STACI commands to manage the Docker host.

 ## Access Services